-For the purposes of potential resolution proceedings against the Issuer, acting in its resolution function, the Magyar Nemzeti Bank (hereinafter: 'MNB') is entitled to carry out interventions concerning the rights embodied in the Bonds.
+For the purposes of potential resolution proceedings against the Issuer, acting in its resolution function, Magyar Nemzeti Bank (hereinafter: 'MNB') is entitled to carry out interventions concerning the rights embodied in the Bonds.

-The differences between Bonds - as financial instruments - and bank deposits in terms of yield, risk, liquidity, and any protection provided under Directive 2014/49/EU of the European Parliament and of the Council are, in particular, as follows:
+The differences between Bonds - as financial instruments - and bank deposits in terms of yield, risk, liquidity and any protection provided under Directive 2014/49/EU of the European Parliament and of the Council are, in particular, as follows:

-- In consideration of their typically shorter term, the return on bank deposits is less susceptible to changes in the interest environment than Bonds and hence, they are more predictable; - In the deposit contracts of natural persons a negative interest rate or a 0% interest rate may not be stipulated irrespective of denomination; accordingly, the amount deposited by natural persons to the account shall be returned to the natural person along with interest (as regards non-natural persons, the deposit contract may stipulate a negative or 0% interest rate; in the latter case, the amount to be repaid is reduced by the negative rate); - In a liquidation procedure Bond holders are preceded by deposit holders in the order of the satisfaction of claims; therefore, deposit holders have a better chance of recovering their investment;
+- In consideration of their typically shorter term, the return on bank deposits is less susceptible to changes in the interest environment than Bonds and hence, they are more predictable; - In the deposit contracts of natural persons a negative interest rate or a 0% interest rate may not be stipulated irrespective of denomination; accordingly, the amount deposited by natural persons to the account shall be returned to the natural person along with interest (as regards non-natural persons, the deposit contract may stipulate a negative or 0% interest rate; in the latter case, the amount to be repaid is reduced by the negative rate);

-- Bank deposits are easier to liquidate; where appropriate, early withdrawals may be possible, and shorter terms are also available; whereas with Bonds, holders may find they are unable to sell the instrument or only at a significant loss due to lack of liquidity; - Bank deposits deposited with members of the National Deposit Insurance Fund (hereinafter 'NDIF') are guaranteed by NDIF up to an upper limit of EUR 100,000 per person, and consolidated for each NDIF member -, while the holders of Bonds registered on securities accounts opened with members of the Investor Protection Fund (hereinafter 'IPF') are under IPF protection along with their assets (e.g. securities) up to an upper limit of EUR 100,000 per person and consolidated for each IPF member.
+- In a liquidation procedure Bond holders are preceded by deposit holders in the order of the satisfaction of claims; therefore, deposit holders have a better chance of recovering their investment; - Bank deposits are easier to mobilise; they are breakable where appropriate during the term and are also available for shorter maturities, whereas in the case of Bonds the holder may not be able to sell the instruments for the lack of liquidity or may have to face a significant loss on the Bond sold; - Unless provided otherwise in the contract, the depositor is entitled to request the repayment of the deposited amount even before the expiration of the time limit defined in the contract.
+In the absence of such request by the depositor, unless provided otherwise in the contract, the Bank is not entitled to repay the deposited amount before the expiration of the contractual time limit.
+If the terms and conditions of Bonds permit and specific conditions are satisfied, the Issuer may be entitled to repay the invested principal and accumulated interests before the maturity date of the Bond, which will result in the cancellation of the Bond. - Bank deposits deposited with members of the National Deposit Insurance Fund (hereinafter 'NDIF') are guaranteed by NDIF up to an upper limit of EUR 100,000 per person, and consolidated for each NDIF member -, while the holders of Bonds registered on securities accounts opened with members of the Investor Protection Fund (hereinafter 'IPF') are under IPF protection along with their assets (e.g. securities) up to an upper limit of EUR 100,000 per person and consolidated for each IPF member.
 While the NDIF protects the amount deposited to a bank deposit, the IPF protection secures the existence of the assets (e.g. securities) deposited with the IPF member rather than the money invested in the financial instrument.